evmarts/blog/background.md

 title: Background
 ---

-The following are the undergraduate level courses I have completed and the topics they have covered.
+The following are some undergraduate level courses I have completed and the topics they have covered.

 ## Statistics Background